showkeyjar/FewSOME/README.md

 '--eval_epoch' - specifies whether to evaluate the model after each epoch

 '--pretrain' - specifies whether to use pretrained weights

-'--augment_no' - specify number of reference images to augment beyong recognition so that they are labelled as anomalies (not used)

 '--batch_size' - specify the batch size